At Emonie’s Closet, we believe in the transformative power

 At Emonie’s Closet, we are not

-just addressing an immediate need; we are fostering a culture of empowerment.
+just addressing an immediate need; we are fostering a culture of equipping.

 The impact of our program is not just in the clothes we provide but, in the